 Only use water for the removable parts (the basket and drawer usually).
 You can add these parts to the dishwasher (for those that fit) or wash and soap them well.

 But NEVER – ever – place the whole air fryer in water because it’s an electric appliance and you will ruin it.
-Just clean the outside parts of the main unit using a damp cloth in warm water with a bit of soap.
+Just clean the outside parts of the main unit using a damp cloth or non-abrasive sponge in warm water with a bit of soap.
 And remember to dry well before using it.

 You can also wipe the heating element free from food, stains, and grease.
 Some brands recommend using a soft brush to remove food debris.